Hot Jupiters are asynchronous rotators: Introduction

 Hot Jupiters, a class of exoplanets with masses and radii comparable to Jupiter but with orbital periods less than 10 days, present a long-standing problem known as the 'radius anomaly’.
 A significant fraction of these planets possess radii in excess of $\sim 1.2$ Jupiter radii \citep{Charbonneau_2000,Henry_2000}, a phenomenon that cannot be interpreted by the standard theory of planetary evolution.
 This discrepancy between observed and theoretical radii is often referred to as the radius inflation problem.
 Several interpretations have been proposed to explain this anomaly, including tidal heating \citep{BODENHEIMER_2001_tide_dissapation,Bodenheimer_2003,Ibgui_2009,Ibgui_2010}, Ohmic heating \citep{Batygin_2010,2010showman,Perna_2010,Perna_2010b}, inward transfer of irradiation \citep{Tremblin_2017,Sainsbury-Martinez_2019}, and high opacity \citep{Burrows_2007}.
 Despite these proposals, the radius inflation problem for hot Jupiters remains one of the outstanding unresolved issues in our understanding of extrasolar planets \citep{Sarkis_2021}.

-Ohmic heating has emerged as a promising solution to the radius inflation problem.
-This mechanism, which involves the dissipation of electrical currents in the conductive interiors of these planets, has been successful in explaining the inflated radii of many hot Jupiters.
-However, it falls short when applied to the most inflated planets, indicating that additional processes may be at play \citep{Huang_2012}.
+However, Ohmic heating has emerged as a promising solution to the radius inflation problem, with \citet{Thorngren_2018} suggesting that it is the most likely scenario.
+This mechanism, which involves the dissipation of electrical currents in the conductive interiors of these planets, has been successful in explaining the inflated radii of many hot Jupiters \citep{Wu_Lithwick,Thorngren_2021}.
+Still, \citet{Huang_2012} insist it may fall short when applied to the most inflated planets, indicating that additional processes may be at play.
 The focus of the theory has largely been energetic aspects like Joule heating at depth to inflate the planets.
-However, there is also a need to consider the effects of drag and momentum balance in this context.
+However, there is also a need to consider the effects of drag and momentum balance in this context \citep{Rogers_2014,Rogers_2017, Beltz_2022}.
 In particular, the zonal winds in the atmosphere, which are driven by thermal gradients, experience drag as they interact with the planetary magnetic field.
 This means that any net momentum that is removed from the atmosphere must be deposited somewhere else, possibly deeper in the planet.

 In this work, we make the straightforward assumption that the net momentum that is removed from the atmosphere is deposited in the bulk interior.
-This implies that the bulk of the planet can be torqued as a result of the magnetic drag acting in the atmosphere.
-This leads to the possibility of asynchronous rotation for the bulk planetary interior, a scenario that has not been extensively explored in the context of hot Jupiters.
+This would imply that the bulk of the planet can be torqued as a result of the magnetic drag acting in the atmosphere.
+This could lead to the possibility of asynchronous rotation for the bulk planetary interior, a scenario that has not been extensively explored in the context of hot Jupiters.

 We investigate this tidal-ohmic scenario with a toy model, combining tidal theory with simple momentum balance arguments.
 Our model relaxes the assumption of synchronous rotation and indeed suggests the possibility of significant asynchronous rotation, for sufficiently hot and magnetized hot Jupiters.
-The tidal-ohmic scenario opens up new {avenues} for understanding hot Jupiter observables by providing a {channel} for strong coupling between the interior and the atmosphere of these planets.
+The tidal-ohmic scenario opens up new {avenues} for understanding hot Jupiter observables by providing a channel for strong coupling between the interior and the atmosphere of these planets.